-Veterinary Virology, Molecular diagnostics, Virus discovery and evolution, Vector-borne viral diseases, Molecular parasitology (haemoparasites), Population genetics and molecular epidemiology, One Health , Emerging infectious diseases
+Veterinary Virology, Molecular diagnostics, Virus discovery and evolution, Vector-borne viral diseases, Molecular parasitology (haemoparasites), Population genetics and molecular epidemiology, One Health , Emerging infectious diseases, Climate Change, Health and Climate Change

 In my scientific career to date I have gained considerable experience working both in the UK and worldwide.
 I have a strong background in the disciplines of immunology and molecular biology within the veterinary virology and parasitology fields.
 After completing my PhD, I successfully secured two consecutive highly competitive Wellcome Trust Personal Fellowships, which enabled me to make a name for myself in the Theileria research arena.
 I took full advantage of the opportunity to contribute to research in Uganda, where I personally equipped and set up my own research lab.
 Having successfully completed 3 years in Uganda, with a total of 12 papers (8 first author) resulting from the work, I returned to the UK to the world famous Pirbright Institute, where I spent 8 years working with various exotic veterinary viruses.
 In early 2012, I moved to a new post as senior lecturer in veterinary virology at the University of the West Indies and was promoted to full Professor in 2014.
 I am currently delivering the veterinary virology lecture course to the undergraduate students and am running a ‘One-Health’ based research programme, concentrating on pathogens of importance to the Caribbean region.